 Listed below are summaries of projects funded with Section 205(j) grants by the Indiana Department of Environmental Management that are actively working on researching and planning ways to address nonpoint source pollution issues in watersheds across Indiana.

-The Clinton County SWCD will produce a WMP for the Browns Wonder – Sugar Creek watershed, Hydrologic Unit Code (HUC) 0512011001.
+The Shelby County SWCD will produce a watershed management plan (WMP) for the Big Blue River Watershed, Hydrologic Unit Code (HUC) 0512020408.
 The SWCD will develop a steering committee of local stakeholders to guide the development of the WMP.
-The SWCD will coordinate with Purdue University to conduct a baseline monitoring program to gain understanding of existing water quality conditions, help identify the sources of impairment, and help to determine priority areas for implementation.
-The SWCD will also conduct an education and outreach program including public stakeholder meetings; mailings about the project and its progress to local officials, landowners, and residents in the watershed; workshops and field days; and press releases to the local media.
+The SWCD will also conduct an education and outreach program including public stakeholder meetings; mailings about the project and its progress to local officials, landowners, and residents in the watershed; workshops and field days, and press releases to the local media.

 Washington County SWCD will produce a WMP for the South Fork Blue River watershed, HUC 0514010406.
 The SWCD will develop a steering committee of local stakeholders to guide the development of the WMP.
 The SWCD will also conduct an education and outreach program including brochures, flyers, or door-hangers; media releases; field days/workshops to educate watershed residents about nonpoint source pollution and/or the importance of BMPs; presentations to local officials to solicit input on the WMP and provide project updates; public meetings; and a service program that will include storm drain marking, river clean-ups, and volunteer water quality monitoring.